TilmanNeumann/java-math-library/README.md

 * Choose the number of test numbers, their bit range, step size etc. by setting the static variables `N_COUNT`, `START_BITS`, `INCR_BITS`, `MAX_BITS` and so on.
 * Adjusting the static variables `TEST_NUMBER_NATURE` and `TEST_MODE` lets you choose the nature of test numbers (random, semi-prime, etc.) and if you want a complete factorization or only the first factor.

-The amount of analysis and logging can be influenced by setting the static variables in the AnalysisOptions interface.
+The amount of analysis and logging can be influenced by setting the static variables in the GlobalFactoringOptions interface.
 Typically one wants to have all those options set to false if `N_COUNT > 1`.

 ## Authors